List of Monster Allergy characters: Dark Phantoms

 Dark Phantoms are ghosts that are willing to gain life by eating monsters and Tamers.
-As they consume more they become very destructive, and turn into living ghosts (half-monster, half-ghost).
-Some Dark Phantoms attack in a small to a large group, and they can fire rays that capture their enemies or prey.
+As they consume more. they become very destructive, and turn into living ghosts (half-monster, half-ghost).

 These are the Dark Phantoms known in the series: Bristlebeard the pirate, Lester the night watchman with his dog Briba, the Blacksmith brothers, Baht Belasco and crewmen of the Unicorn, and two smugglers: Shooter and Jones.